When it comes to hiring a salesperson, one size definitely does not fit all.

 - Who is responsible for lead generation?
 If developing new business is a requirement for the job, then assessing the sales candidate’s track record or potential for identifying new customers, cold calling, qualifying them, and developing new relationships must be part of the hiring equation.
 For the company that has a steady stream of warm leads, finding qualified candidates just got a lot easier.
 Do not assume however that the ability to contact warm leads and qualify them is a predictive indicator of the ability to identify new customers and cold call them.

 - Who is responsible for writing and presenting proposals?
 The ability to write and present are critical communication skills in today’s marketplace.
 Unfortunately few salespeople have mastered these skills at a level necessary to compete effectively.

-Asking these questions is one thing.
+Asking these salesperson interview questions is one thing.
 Getting this information quickly and accurately is another.
 Pre-employment tests are an excellent way to complement and enhance the interview and reference check process.
-The right combination of assessments can confirm if a candidate has the potential to learn or meet your job requirements as well as the resilience and motivation to persist through good times and bad.
+The right combination of assessments and salesperson interview questions can confirm if a candidate has the potential to learn or meet your job requirements as well as the resilience and motivation to persist through good times and bad.